leanix/leanix-k8s-connector/README.md

 Issue `kubectl delete jobs.batch leanix-k8s-connector-1563961200` and you should see a new pod coming up afterwards.

 ## Migration docs

+### 4.0.0 to 5.0.0
+- New flag `enableCustomStorage` is introduced.
+This flags allows to disable the option to upload LDIF to custom storage backend.
+Disabling the flag will not affect the functionality of the connector.
+- The default value is `false`.
+The new flag needs to be added with `true` value for same behaviour even after k8s connector upgrade to 5.0.0.
+`--set args.enableCustomStorage=true`

 ### 3.0.0 to 4.0.0
 - Converted to a self-start connector of Integration Hub.
 Data source must be configured in the workspace before setting up the connector.